The scariest scenario is having a sick and crying baby in the middle of the night without proper medicine on hand or in the medicine cabinet.

 Similar to a nasal aspirator, but the source of suction of a bulb syringe is different.

-But like nasal aspirators, a bulb syringe will be helpful for congested noses.
+But like nasal aspirators, a bulb syringe will be helpful for your baby’s stuffy nose.

 Home Remedies and Natural Baby Medicine Alternatives